-Crowdfunding is a fundraising strategy where a nonprofit organization asks a large number of people to each donate a small amount of money to its campaign.
+Crowdfunding is a fundraising strategy in which a nonprofit organization asks a large number of people to individually donate small amounts of money to its campaign.
 This cost-effective strategy has many benefits, allowing nonprofits to raise funds faster while spreading the word to more individuals about their cause.
 You can even implement crowdfunding into your in-person and virtual events.

 - Establish a marketing strategy.